2026 United States House of Representatives elections in Georgia: District 13

 The 13th district is based in the southwest suburbs and exurbs of Atlanta.
-The incumbent is Democrat David Scott, who was re-elected with 71.8% of the vote in 2024.
+The incumbent is Democrat Everton Blair who was elected in a special election after congressman David Scott died in April 2026.
+Scott was re-elected with 71.8% of the vote in 2024 and was running for re-election until his death in April 2026.

-Scott has faced criticism from fellow Democrats due to his age; he would be 81 years old at the beginning of the next Congress, as well as reports from his voting record revealing that he hadn't cast a single vote in the last six election cycles, including the 2024 United States presidential election.
-Scott is currently facing several primary challengers, but has stated he is running for re-election to a 13th term in Congress.
+Scott faced criticism from fellow Democrats due to his age; he would have been 81 years old at the beginning of the next Congress, as well as reports from his voting record revealing that he had not cast a single vote in the last six election cycles, including the 2024 United States presidential election.
+Scott faced several primary challengers, but stated he was running for re-election to a 13th term in Congress.
+Scott died on April 22, 2026.
+His name remained on the Democratic primary ballot, but votes for him were not counted in the official tally.